Select projects and collaborations

 Creator and Interviewer, 2016-2018

-The African Americans in the Milwaukee Police Department Oral History Project is comprised of twelve audio interviews with retired and current Milwaukee Police Department officers of African descent, as well as two current African American University of Wisconsin-Milwaukee (UWM) Police Department officers.
-Narrators describe their experiences as Black people living and working in Milwaukee, Wisconsin, in addition to earlier places of residence.
+The African Americans in the Milwaukee Police Department Oral History Project is comprised of twelve audio interviews with retired and current Milwaukee Police Department officers of African descent, as well as two African American University of Wisconsin-Milwaukee (UWM) Police Department officers.
+Narrators describe their experiences living and working in Milwaukee, Wisconsin, in addition to earlier places of residence.
 I conducted the interviews between 2016 and 2017 at officers’ homes, the UWM Cultures and Communities Program office, Wisconsin Black Historical Society and Museum (WBHSM), and the University of Memphis.
 WBHSM Director Clayborn Benson provided assistance with recruitment and coordination.

 200 Nights of Freedom: March on Milwaukee 50th Anniversary